gittycat/chrome-reading-list-shortcut/README.md

 cd chrome-extension
 ```

+## TODO
+- Add keyboard shortcut to add ALL tabs in current window to the reading list.
+Eg: Shift-Cmd-L

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.